Easy, Cheesy Scalloped Potatoes

 - Cook covered in a preheated oven at 350 for 1 hour.

 - Test potatoes by piercing with a fork.

 - Halfway through cooking, run a knife around the edge of the casserole dish to prevent potatoes from sticking.

 - Reduce oven temperature to 325 and continue cooking until potatoes are done.

 - If liquid dries out, add more milk.

 - Uncover towards end of cooking time so that cheese becomes crispy.

-Cooking times will vary depending on how many potatoes are used.
-A larger pan of potatoes may take a longer cooking time.
+Cooking time will vary depending on how many potatoes are used.
+A larger pan of potatoes may require a longer time in the oven.

 - Shred your cheese ahead of time and freeze in containers.

 - Use cheddar cheese because it has more flavor.